 To confront the challenges criminologists face today and to satisfactorily critique the theories on which criminology is founded, we need to learn from the past.
-To do this we must give context to both theorist and the theory.
+To do this we must give context to both theorist and theory.
 Written from a critical perspective, this book brings criminological theory to life.
 It presents the core theories of criminology as historical and cultural products and theorists as producers of culture located in particular places, writing in specific historical periods and situated in precise intellectual networks and philosophical controversies.

-This book illustrates that theory does not arise ‘out of the blue’ and highlights the importance of understanding how and why ideas emerge at certain points in time, why they gained currency, and the influence that they have had.
+This book illustrates that theory does not arise ‘out of the blue’ and highlights the importance of understanding how and why ideas emerge at certain points in time, why they gained currency and the influence that they have had.
 It follows the trajectory of criminology from pre-Enlightenment society through to the present day and the proliferation of criminological thinking.
 It explores:

-Theoretical Foundations of Criminology provides an invaluable contribution to the growing conversation over criminology’s ‘origin story’ and the level that this is grounded in the idiosyncrasies of the North Atlantic world and its historical development.
+The Theoretical Foundations of Criminology provides an invaluable contribution to the growing conversation about criminology’s ‘origin story’ and the level that this is grounded in the idiosyncrasies of the North Atlantic world and its historical development.
 This book will be invaluable reading to students and academics engaged in studies of criminology and criminal justice.

 ‘Mooney is like the best of urban tour guides leading us through a complicated metropolitan landscape where the evolution of space is a multivalent story of corporate interests, state power, local zoning, and diverse working populations struggling to get to work, raise kids, and seek respite in a night on the town.
 This book is exciting because it offers us a sophisticated guide for criminological theory charted by an author with a historian’s depth, and ethnographer’s instincts, and a poet’s heart.
 The writing is elegant yet accessible; the purpose clear and serious.
 Students of criminology will not only learn about theories and their contexts, but about the importance of theory itself for understanding the world as it is and for changing it.’

-— Corey Dolgan, Professor of Sociology and Criminology, Stonehill College, USA and President-Elect for the Society for the Study of Social Problems.
+Corey Dolgan, Professor of Sociology and Criminology, Stonehill College, USA and President-Elect for the Society for the Study of Social Problems